19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (ii) the financial institution immediately leases the non-residential property to the purchaser with an option for the purchaser to purchase the same;

-“unit” means a right or interest (whether described as a unit, a sub-unit or otherwise) which may be acquired under a unit trust .
+“unit” means a right or interest (whether described as a unit, a sub-unit or otherwise) which may be acquired under a unit trust or business trust.

 [S 676/2008 wef 01/01/2009]